Documentation Index

 API Key Authentication

 Stable Sea uses API keys to authenticate your requests.
 You can generate them from the Terminal.
+All API requests must include anAuthorization header with: Bearer <api-key>

 Request Example